 And so, Boyfriend must sync his lyrics with the verses his opponents sing.
 How this is done is basically like Dance Dance Revolution.
 Generally, your opponent will sing for a few moments.
 Afterwards, it’ll be your turn.
 Arrows move up towards the top of the screen, and it’s your goal to match those arrows to the arrows up top with the presses of your keyboard.
 Match it up in time, Boyfriend will sing.
 Miss, and he won’t.
 Miss too many, and it’s game over.
 Sometimes you’ll sing in duets.
 Opponents besides Girlfriend’s parents include a kid with an Uzi named Pico, Spooky Kids, a creepy lemon head, and later on you’ll be warped into the 16-bit era facing off another lover of Girlfriend, Senpai.

-As of the week 7 update, it’s possible to change controls, but I have not been able to use a gamepad directly.
+As of the week 7 update of Friday Night Funkin’, it’s possible to change controls, but I have not been able to use a gamepad directly.
 I just configure my DualSense’s controls to mimic the keyboard on the desktop via Steam.
 There’s currently no online leaderboard, but multiplayer is possible thanks to the modding community.

 You can choose easy, normal, or hard modes for each opponent, or “week.”
 Playing against Daddy Dearest will be pretty easy, but the second week against the Spooky Kids is no joke.
 I’d like to say that the game progressively gets more difficult as you go down the weeks, but it seems each week has its own difficulty curve.
 So for example, while Week 2 with the Spooky Kids is hard, Week 3 with Pico isn’t as bad, at least based on my experience.